canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 _This post is part of [my Advent of Code 2022]({% post_url 2022-12-01-AdventOfCode2022 %})._

 These days I finished another internal project while working with one of my clients.
 I worked to connect a Property Management System with a third-party Point of Sales.
-I had to work with Hangfire and Ormlite.
+I had to work with Hangfire and OrmLite.
 I used [Hangfire to replace ASP.NET BackgroundServices]({% post_url 2022-12-06-BackgroundServicesAndLiteHangfire %}).
 Today I want to share some of the technical things I learned along the way.

 ## 1. Hangfire lazy-loads configurations